janpeter19/janpeter19/README.md

    [announcements](https://medium.com/google-colab) and the technical [release-notes](https://colab.research.google.com/notebooks/relnotes.ipynb).

   **Note 2026-09-07** Now FMU_explore 1.1.5 is here and can be used for both PyFMI and FMPy.
 The notebook for FMPy is adjusted for the application BPL_TEST2_Batch and gradually the notebooks will be updated for the other applications as well.
-The adjustments for all notebooks with PyFMI are already adjusted.
+The adjustments for all notebooks with PyFMI are already in place.

   **Note 2026-09-01** Now all applications can run with PyFMI 2.22.0 and FMU_explore 1.1.4 in the Python 3.13 environment.